-The US rock’n’weave quartet release the EP Molly on the 26th.
+The US maths-rock quartet Franchise are due to release the EP Ghost Light on the 14th of July.

-The US alt-rock trio ViceVersa released the LP The Electric Flame on the 12th.
+The US angular-rock quintet Playing To Vapors released the LP Shred The Master Design on the 16th.